 Mr. Nakano has served as Executive Vice President-Chief Administrative and Financial Officer since January 1, 2014.
 Prior to that, he held various positions with Northwest FCS since being hired in 1993.
 Mr. Nakano serves on the board of directors of Financial Partners, Inc. (FPI), which provides information technology solutions for various Farm Credit entities, including Northwest FCS.
 He is also the Chair of FPI's Audit Committee.
-Mr. Nakano serves as a board member of the Oregon State University Alumni Association, which engages alumni and friends to promote the advancement of the university and build alumni membership, programs and value-added services.
+Mr. Nakano serves as a board member of the Oregon State University Foundation, which is the primary fund raising organization for the university.